Co-Founder and CEO at H2GO Power Ltd

 Enass is the co-founder and CEO at H2GO power ltd; an award winning spin-out company from the University of Cambridge developing energy storage technologies.
 She completed her PhD at Cambridge University, where she also was a postdoctoral fellow and elected Cambridge University Energy Champion.
 Currently she is also a Royal Academy of Engineering Enterprise Fellow and a technology expert consultant to European Commission (REA) .

-She has 10 years of research and business experience in hydrogen production & storage, catalysis, renewable energy and energy storage.
-Enass is passionate about climate entrepreneurship and clean energy technology policy.
-She often gives keynote speeches at international forums and participates in high impact roundtable discussions on clean energy, energy security and women entrepreneurship in tech.
+She has 10 years of research and business experience in hydrogen production, nanotechnology, catalysis, renewable energy and energy storage.
+Enass is passionate about entrepreneurship and clean energy technology policy.
+She often speaks at international forums and roundtable discussions on clean energy, energy security and women entrepreneurship in tech.

 Enass won few recognition awards and grants to support the development of H2GO Power and recently won the visionary of the year award by MIT Tech Review Innovators Under 35 Europe, the best energy start-up award at the Global Hello Tomorrow Summit and others.
 In 2015, she was selected by the Cartier women’s initiative awards as one in 18 best women entrepreneurs globally and one in 3 representing Europe.
 She travelled to Africa, China and central Asia on government-supported partnership missions, delivered speeches and recommendations about clean energy technologies as a tool to combat climate change.
-Enass spoke at impactful forums like the World Economic Forum, MIT Tech Review EmTech, Financial Times Energy Summit, Women’s Forum, One Young World, UN Global compact – LEAD symposium, TEDx, Middle East Mediterranean Forum and Google @ Think (A moonshot for clean energy).
+Enass spoke at impactful forums like the World Economic Forum, MIT Tech Review EmTech, Women’s Forum, Crans Montana Forum, One Young World, UN Global compact – LEAD symposium, TEDx Bucharest, Middle East Mediterranean Forum and Google @ Think (A moonshot for clean energy).